IIIF/api/source/presentation/4.0/model.md

 {: #ScaleTransform}
 > `"type": "ScaleTransform"`

 A Scale Transform scales the resource along one or more axes.
 If present, the values of properties `x`, `y`, and `z` _MUST_ be multiplicative scale factors that specify the extent of scaling along each axis.
 As an example, for a point at 3.5 along the x axis in local coordinate space, scaling along the x axis by 2.0 would result in the point being at 7.0.
 If any property `x`, `y`, or `z` is not specified or is specified to be 1.0, scaling does not occur along that axis.
-Negative scale factor values indicate mirroring as well as scaling along that axis.
+Negative scale factor values result in mirroring as well as scaling along that axis.

 {% include api/code_header.html %}
 ```json